abew16/TF/README.md

 	# TF

 This Repository contains all drills relating to the TF Prep Course.

-Author: Abe Waziri
-abe.waziri@gmail.com
+**Contributors:**

+* Author: [Abe Waziri]

+* Reviewer:  [William Hoang]

 ##Prep Capstone Project
 This project is intended to explore the concepts of data science and is a preliminary Capstone for the Thinkful Data Science Bootcamp

 ###Data Science Concepts:
-Investigated and explored the topics of hypothesis testing and data visualization as well as practicing Python programming.
+The intent is to investigate and explore the topics of hypothesis testing and data visualization on a data set through the practice of Python programming.

 ###Instructions:
 file of interest(s):